 Pastor: Rev. William P. Burks

-Permanent Deacon: James I. McGoff
+Permanent Deacons: James I. McGoff, James Stanford

 St. Pius X served the rapidly growing Catholic population settling in Buechel-Hikes Point at its establishment in 1956.
 Father Charles Foltz, the founding pastor, and Archbishop John A. Floersh agreed upon the name honoring Saint Pius X, called “The Children’s Pope,” for lowering the age when children could receive First Communion.
 Like the saint, Father Foltz greatly loved the Eucharist, and at one time the parish was known for the city’s largest number of communicants.